-Push-Pull Amplifier is a power amplifier which is used to supply high power to the load.
-It consists of two transistors in which one is NPN and another is PNP.
-One transistor pushes the output on positive half cycle and other pulls on negative half cycle, this is why it is known as Push-Pull Amplifier.
-The advantage of Push-Pull amplifier is that there is no power dissipated in output transistor when signal is not present.
-There are three classification of Push-Pull Amplifier but generally Class B Amplifier is considered as Push Pull Amplifier.
+A push-pull amplifier is a power amplifier used to supply high power to the load.
+It consists of two transistors, one NPN and the other PNP.
+One transistor pushes the output on the positive half cycle, and the other pulls on the negative half cycle, this is why it is known as a Push-Pull Amplifier.
+The advantage of a Push and Pull amplifier is that there is no power dissipated in the output transistor when the signal is not present.
+There are three classifications, but generally, a Class B Amplifier is considered a Push and Pull Amplifier.

 - Class A amplifier